 To apply for the research bursary, please provide a personal statement (up to 300 words), outlining your motivations for applying for the research bursary, how the funds will support your research, the reasons why you are unable to self-fund and details of how you propose to spend the research bursary.

-The Irene Cooper Coaching bursary is intended to enable prospective adult learners, for whom finance may be a barrier to part-time study, to enrol on ICE's Undergraduate Certificate in Coaching, which will be delivered remotely in the academic year 2024-25.
-The terms and conditions for the bursary can be found here
+The Irene Cooper Coaching bursary is intended to enable prospective adult learners, for whom finance may be a barrier to part-time study, to enrol on ICE's Undergraduate Certificate in Coaching, which will be delivered remotely in the academic year 2025-26.

 One bursary is available, providing a subsidy of £1000 tuition fee reduction.
 To apply for the bursary, please provide a personal statement (up to 200 words), outlining your motivations for applying for the bursary and how it will enable you to study at ICE if successful.